Is Investing in Solar Energy Right For You?

 Understandably, rebates and incentives aren’t just driving consumer interest.
 Contractors are stepping up their game to compete in an increasingly saturated market.
 According to SEIA, in fact, that’s one of the drivers behind the rise of those soft costs we mentioned above—contractors are putting more resources than before into connecting with consumers.

-In a sea of noise, our tools can help you navigate so you can save the highest amount of money in the short term and see the highest return on your investment in the long-term with a switch to a solar energy-powered home.
+In a sea of noise, our tools can help you understand solar energy and the installation process.
+Modernize helps you save the most amount of money in the short term and see the highest return on your investment in the long-term.